 1. WHO CREATES YOUR IN-LANGUAGE CONTENT?

 Once you’ve invested time in defining your brand identity and voice, it’s tempting to keep tight control of your global assets.
-You might, therefore, prefer to take full ownership of creating all social content for all global markets, localizing it yourself and then expecting each market to post the translations you provide.
+You might, therefore, prefer to take full ownership of creating all social content for all global markets.
+You could localize it yourself and then expect each market to post the translations you provide.

 But centrally translating your US social content for international audiences is ultimately a flawed approach.
-While adding both time and cost, this approach also gives you less flexibility to speak to your customers live – potentially robbing your brand of the connection these platforms uniquely offer.
+This approach adds both time and cost.
+And it also gives you less flexibility to speak to your customers live – potentially robbing your brand of the connection these platforms uniquely offer.

 For example, it’s not uncommon for German consumers to follow a brand’s English account.
 Depending on the competitive landscape for your product, you could potentially communicate with your German and other English-proficient audiences directly in English as a first step.
 As your global social presence matures, however, you’ll need to localize your social content to build your community.
 And the best method is to take a global-local approach.

 Brand-critical content, such as pre-planned ad campaigns or product announcements, can be created and localized by HQ.
 But this is only a small part of your localization strategy.
-To truly engage your local audience in an authentic way, you’ll also need in-market resources to create locally relevant content from scratch, as well as to localize any non-brand-critical content themselves.
-A key factor in doing that effectively and consistently is making sure your local community managers are familiar with your tone of voice, as well as your product and local market goals.
+To truly engage your local audience in an authentic way, you’ll also need in-market resources to create locally relevant content from scratch.
+You’ll also need them to localize any non-brand-critical content themselves.
+A key factor in doing that effectively and consistently is making sure your local community managers are familiar with your tone of voice, your product, and local market goals.

 If you already have engagement guidelines, check they’re relevant for your international markets and adapt them if necessary.
 Include rules about how and when to respond (with approved terms), and when to escalate.
 Then, trust your local social management resources to create on-the-fly content in their language that’s relevant to the local conversation and engages customers.

 Last, research whether it’s worth working with influencers in each market.
 In the UAE, for example, influencers are expensive but critical to social success.
-While this may sound difficult to execute, your localization partner can help you to resource your content needs at the local level and manage your social content strategy efficiently and cost effectively.
+This may sound difficult to execute.
+But your localization partner can help you resource your content needs at the local level and manage your social content strategy efficiently and cost effectively.

-Overall, the global-local approach lends greater authenticity to your social media content and more flexibility to your social strategy, allowing you to be more responsive to the needs of each market.
+Overall, the global-local approach lends greater authenticity to your social media content and more flexibility to your social strategy.
+This allows you to be more responsive to the needs of each market.
 As you comment on market-specific events, customers will feel closer to your brand.
 At the same time, you’ll get across your key messaging consistently and on brand.
 It’s a win-win.

 2. WHICH SOCIAL PLATFORMS SHOULD YOU TARGET?